 The War On Terror, IN SPACE

-- The cinematic reboot of Star Trek, where the Romulans were downgraded from Romans IN SPACE to swarthy, sword-bearing savages in dusty clothing.
-Although many would argue otherwise, it doesn't take a rocket scientist to figure out which particular recent historical event the destruction of Vulcan might possibly be alluding to.
+- The cinematic reboot of Star Trek (2009), where the Romulans were downgraded from Romans IN SPACE to swarthy, sword-bearing savages in dusty clothing.
+Although many would argue otherwise, it doesn't take a rocket scientist to figure out which particular historical event the destruction of Vulcan might possibly be alluding to.

 - The Dark Knight Rises draws a clear parallel between the League of Shadows and organized terror cells based in the Middle East.
 The film sidesteps mentioning which desert country Bane and his cronies hail from, as most of them are played by Anglos.

-- The new Battlestar Galactica, which over the course of the series has dealt with themes such as military occupation, suicide bombing and whether it can be justified, an enemy that blends in with the public, the results of a nuclear holocaust, the cycle of revenge and escalation, and religious conflict (both violent and cultural).
+- Battlestar Galactica, which over the course of the series has dealt with themes such as military occupation, suicide bombing and whether it can be justified, an enemy that blends in with the public, the results of a nuclear holocaust, the cycle of revenge and escalation, and religious conflict (both violent and cultural).